kosall5220/sep10-freedom-project/blog/entry05.md

 - `<a-entity>`

-  This used to make placeholder objects that you can plug components into and provide them with different appearances, behavior, and functionality.
+  This is used to create placeholder objects that you can plug components into and provide them with different appearances, behavior, and functionality.

 - `<a-entity rotation="0 0 0" animation="property: rotation;">`